-- 6. Consider an integrated approach that could include stormwater management (permeable surfaces) and complement the design of the storm drainage system when appropriate. - 7.
+- 5. Only experienced contractors will install pervious pavements. - 6.
+Consider an integrated approach that could include stormwater management (permeable surfaces) and complement the design of the storm drainage system when appropriate. - 7.
 Pedestrian paths should be at least 5' in width to allow for comfortable side-by-side walking. - 8.
-Sidewalks leading to a building main entrance and at the interior of parking lots shall be a minimum width of 6'.
+Sidewalks leading to a building main entrance and at the interior of parking lots will be a minimum width of 6'.
 Walks greater than 10' wide may be used at high-density pedestrian areas where volumes of traffic justify added material. - 9.
-Where cars park adjacent and head-in to the sidewalk and wheel stops are not used, such perimeter walks shall be increased to a minimum width of 8' to accommodate overhangs of the parked vehicles. - 10.
-All sidewalks shall have positive drainage to prevent ponding of water with slopes ranging from 2.1% to 4.2%.
-Walks with a slope greater than 4.2% shall be designed as ramps following accessibility guidelines.
-All walks shall have a minimum cross slope of 2.1%. - 11.
-Pavers shall conform to the following range of color: Earth tones.
-Pavers used on walks shall typically be 4"x8" nominal in size. - 12.
+Where cars park adjacent and head-in to the sidewalk and wheel stops are not used, such perimeter walks will be increased to a minimum width of 8' to accommodate overhangs of the parked vehicles. - 10.
+All sidewalks must have positive drainage to prevent ponding of water with slopes ranging from 2.1% to 4.2%.
+Walks with a slope greater than 4.2% will be designed as ramps following accessibility guidelines.
+All walks will have a minimum cross slope of 2.1%. - 11.
+Pavers will conform to the following range of color: Earth tones.
+Pavers used on walks will typically be 4"x8" nominal in size. - 12.
 Connect to the bicycle circulation system and provide bicycle parking with a suitable means for securing bicycles following IFS.
 Consider changing/shower facilities for use by cyclists. - 13.
 Refer to the Installation Development Plan for future trails, bicycle paths, and sidewalks. - 14.
 Utilize DelDOT standard drawings for curb ramps.
 Although not required by the Architectural Barriers Act (ABA), all curb ramps on Dover AFB will include truncated dome detectable warnings consisting of 2' x 2' (nominal) precast concrete pavers, as manufactured by Hanover Architectural Products, in "Red 15" color for concrete sidewalk locations, or approved equal by Dover AFB.
-The precast detectable warnings pavers shall be installed in a mortar bed or monolithically cast within the concrete sidewalk pavement with a minimum 4 inch thick concrete base, with paver joints of suitable width to accept either an appropriate grout or sealant. - 15.
+The precast detectable warnings pavers will be installed in a mortar bed or monolithically cast within the concrete sidewalk pavement with a minimum 4 inch thick concrete base, with paver joints of suitable width to accept either an appropriate grout or sealant. - 15.
 Provide connecting sidewalks from all building entrance/exits.
-Mechanical, electrical, and communications room entrances shall be accessible via sidewalks or pavements.
+Mechanical, electrical, and communications room entrances will be accessible via sidewalks or pavements.

 C05.1.1.
-Ramps and Stairs Applicable ● N/A Has large graphics to include (800px x 440px) Applicable ● N/A Has small graphics to include (250px x 188px) 1.
-Use ramps instead of stairs for sidewalks, bikeways and trails and at all buildings where possible.
+Ramps and Stairs

+○ Applicable ● N/A Large graphics do not apply ○ Applicable ● N/A Small graphics do not apply

+1. Use ramps instead of stairs for sidewalks, bikeways and trails and at all buildings where possible.
 Where steps are unavoidable, follow UFC 1-200-01 and its references to the International Building Code.

 C05.1.2.
+Lighting

-Lighting Applicable ● N/A Has large graphics to include (800px x 440px) ● Applicable ● N/A Has small graphics to include (250px x 188px) Select number of graphics / images (small: 250 px x 188 px) to insert 1 Image Sizing and Cropping Tool (small)
+- Applicable N/A Large graphics do not apply - ♠ Applicable N/A Select number of graphics / images (small: 250 px x 188 px) to insert 1